doyler/SecurityTools/README.md

 BashrcIntegrity
 ===============

-A .bashrc integrity checker (MD5 hash) written in Python
+A file (for example: .bashrc) integrity checker (using MD5 hashes) written in Python